walkersw/VTKwrite/README.md

 - You need Python 3.6 or better.

-- Compatibility: the generated files can be read by Paraview versions: 5.4, 5.5, 5.6, 5.7.
-Eventually, they can be read by Paraview version 5.10.11, because of a recent bug fix.
+- Compatibility: the generated files can be read by Paraview versions: 5.4, 5.5, 5.6, 5.7, AND 5.11.
+I added a time-dependent .vtu file example to the unit tests of Paraview, so it should keep working in the future.

 ## Local Install Help